p0l1t1c1an/gitstatus-rs/README.md

 ##### Left and Right Arrows
 The left/right arrow symbols are missing which represent behind/ahead the push remote.
 I don't know what this means compared to the down/up arrows meaning behind/ahead the remote.
-(What is the push remote vs the remote?)
+(What is the push remote vs the remote?
+I have no idea but would love to figure it out.)

 ##### Merge Status
 The original gitstatus prints out 'merge' if you are merging branches.